indeedhat/automux/README.md

         # NOTE: the size is set at create time so will work fine for simple layouts but may cause issues
         #       trying to create more complex ones
         size = 30

+        # The sub directory to open the split in
+        dir = "sub_dir/"
     }
 }